memgraph/data-streams/README.md

 That script will start chosen streaming platforms in docker container, and you will see messages from chosen dataset being consumed.

-You can then connect with memgraph and stream the data into the database by running:
+You can then connect with Memgraph and stream the data into the database by running:
 ```
 docker-compose up <DATASET>-memgraph
 ```